SKIP TO PAGE CONTENT

 • Your academic schedule

-• The length of time you can travel
+• The length of time you are available to travel

 • Your course requirements